BITyia/cvpr-metafood/README.md

 ```
 bash .\colmap_process\colmap_masked_dense_for_all.sh
 ```
+If you want to use DiffusionNeRF or NeRF2Mesh for multi-view 3D reconstruction, please refer to their respective instructions.

+And if you want to perform single-view 3D reconstruction, please refer to the instructions for ZeroNVS.

 ### mesh refinement
 The mesh refinement operation aims to eliminate holes and noise on the surface of the object.
 It is mainly implemented through the following two scripts.
 ```